 - Your vision for the business;

 - The level of control you want to have;

 - How many people will own the business;

 - The level of "structure" with which you are comfortable;

 - Financing;

-- Risk and liability2;
+- Risk and liability;

 - Tax implications; and

 - Continuity.

-There is no right or wrong structure, and it is possible to change the structure at a later date if your business grows or the risks of personal liability increase.
+There is no right or wrong structure and it is possible to change the structure if your business grows or the risks of personal liability increase.